ICodeForCoffee/SudokuSolver/README.md

 The code also supports a number of flags.
 By default the program runs in the console, but it supports a graphical mode using NiceGUI.

 - `-file`/`-f` - Specifies the file to display
-- `-d` - Turn on the visualizer using a web browser.
+- `-display``-d` - Turn on the visualizer using a web browser.
-- `-n` - Turn on the visualizer in native window mode.
+- `-native`/`-n` - Turn on the visualizer in native window mode.
 The application still runs a web server to do this.
 - `-np` - Turns off possible values in the visualizer.
 Has no affect in console mode.
-- `-v` - Displays lots of debugging messages to the console.
+- `-verbose`/`-v` - Displays lots of debugging messages to the console.
 Will not do anything if you turned off debugging in python with `-O`.

 ## File Breakdown